Nottingham Poetry Festival Returns

 Ben is one of our festival producers and liaises with venues, artists and shapes the creative thinking behind the festival.

 He’s a writer, performer and producer.
 His practice includes Poetry, Theatre, and comedy for a wide range of audiences.
 His work is characterised by a sense of playfulness that transcends genre.
 Ben’s credits include BBC Radio2, Radio 4 Extra and with the Nottingham UNESCO City of Literature.
 His debut poetry collection is being published by Big White Shed later this year.

 Tommy Rosley (aka Tommy Farmyard)

-Cara is working with the team to build our organisational profile, develop our voice and promote our events.
-She curates our social media content across all platforms.
+Working primarily within music, he coordinates marketing programmes and manages events for festivals, venues, charities and creative organisations across the city.
+Laurie is working with the team to build our organisational profile, develop our voice and promote our events.
+He curates our social media content across all platforms.